Skip to main content

 TAFE Admissions(opens in a new tab)

-Applications open for all full-time courses starting in Semester 2 2025.
+Applications open for all full-time on campus courses starting in Semester 2 2026.

 Main intake applications close.
 Change of preferences close for all courses.